Beliavsky/Fortran-code-on-GitHub/README.md

 [ffhash](https://github.com/jannisteunissen/ffhash): generic and fast hash table similar to khash in C, by Jannis Teunissen

 [fh_table](https://github.com/dbartilson/fh_table): modern Fortran hash functions and hash tables, by dbartilson

+[FMacro](https://github.com/hsnyder/FMacro): template preprocessor for Fortran, by Harris Snyder.
+Aims to address Fortran's lack of support for generic programming with a simple preprocessor, modeled after some of the language committee's early ideas for a template language feature, to be included in a future Fortran standard.

 [Fortran Implementation of Abstract Types (FIAT)](https://github.com/Fortran-FOSS-Programmers/FIAT): aims to implement various common data structures in Fortran, by Chris MacMackin and gitter-badger.
 These will be implemented in a generic manner using a container type.
 This was originally developed in [PolyCon](https://github.com/cmacmackin/PolyCon) but has since been folded into FIAT, with some improvements.